-Checklist for starting a beauty salon
+Step-by-step plan: Starting a beauty salon

-You can start a beauty salon in several ways:
+You can start a beauty salon in several ways

 To start a beauty salon from home, you should check with your municipality whether your plans fit the environment plan.
 Also, pay attention to the conditions that apply if you want to renovate.